Murdalay/bem-core/common.docs/reference/reference.en.md

 ##### Solution

-In BEMHTML(or rather in XJST) there is no implicit saving of the context for using it in predicates.
+In BEMHTML(or rather in BEM-XJST) there is no implicit saving of the context for using it in predicates.
 It's made this way for the reasons of performance.

 To implement in BEMHTML a context dependence, one has to save explicitly the context information that is required for the processing of the nested blocks.